microsoft/paris/README.md

 - Strong-typed - data models are defined as classes with TypeScript
 - Full-tree modeling - Paris handles the creation of models and sub-models, essentially creating a model tree.
 - Implements Domain-Driven Design - true and tested development methodology that improves collaboration.
-- Reactive - all async code is done with Observables.
+- Reactive - all async code is done with RxJS Observables.
 - Caching - easily cache data (including time-based caching).

 ## Usage